alessiobar/Bachelor-Thesis/README.md

 **TL;DR** This thesis proposes a blended approach for predicting song popularity combining some textual based approaches presented in Berger et al. (2018; 2020), with an audio based one suggested in Lee et al. (2018).

-For a more extensive description refer to `Thesis.pdf`.
+For a more extensive description refer to the thesis document.

 ## Scope